gkjpettet/strike3/README.md

 The feed will be saved to `public/rss.xml`.
 You can access the link to it from within a template file with the `{{feedURL}}` tag.

 It’s worth noting that feed XML files can grow quite large.
-If you don’t want to provide a feed for your site then make sure you set the `rss` variable to `false` to increase build speed and reduce the size of the site to upload.
+If you don’t want to provide a feed for your site then make sure you set the `rss` variable to `false` to reduce build times and reduce the size of the site to upload.
 It's `false` by default.

 ## <a id=“scripting”>Scripting</a>
 *TODO*